eight04/pyXcute/README.rst

 Format string
 ~~~~~~~~~~~~~

-pyXcute expands format string with `xcute.conf`_ dictionary when the task is executed:
+pyXcute expands the command string with ``xcute.conf`` dictionary.
+The expansion is happened at run-time:

 .. code:: python